Why this new day spa is worth heading to Derbyshire for

 It made me wonder: whatever happened to the humble day spa?
 To the establishments where you weren’t required to stump up for the facilities, bed and breakfast, lunch, dinner plus extra if you wanted a treatment?
 Where you could treat yourself without needing to file for bankruptcy directly afterwards?

-Whichever package you choose, lunch is included in the onsite Terrace Restaurant.
-Spa restaurants can be hit-and-miss; they do, after all, benefit from having a captive audience who aren’t really there for the food.
+Whichever package you choose, lunch is included in the on-site Terrace Restaurant.
+Spa restaurants can be hit-and-miss; they do, after all, benefit from having a captive audience, who aren’t really there for the food.
 But here, Breedon really does excel.
-Warm brioche buns with burnt courgette, roquefort, lemon and chilli dip to kick things off are as good as they sound; my wild mushroom arancini with aged parmesan and a chunky tomato chutney, followed by roast cod, potato rosti, braised fennel and crab bisque, are flavour-packed and perfectly portioned.
+Warm brioche buns with burnt courgette, roquefort, lemon and chilli dip to kick things off are as good as they sound; my meal of wild-mushroom arancini with aged parmesan and a chunky tomato chutney, followed by roast cod, potato rosti, braised fennel and crab bisque, is flavour-packed and perfectly portioned.
 I’ll give extra points, too, for including a list of the local suppliers used on the menu.

-A huge range of treatments is on offer for extra indulgence – an hour-long Temple Spa Glorious Mud experience leaves my skin soft as a newborn foal – which can be added on or bought as part of a pricier package.
-But what I most admire about Breedon Priory is the fact that you can keep costs down by opting to solely access the facilities with a meal thrown in.
-A full day starts from £125 for seven hours, while a half a day starts at £95 for four hours, with both including a welcome drink and two-course lunch.
+A huge range of treatments is on offer for extra indulgence – an hour-long Temple Spa Glorious Mud experience leaves my skin feeling as soft as a newborn foal – and can be added on or bought as part of a pricier package.
+But what I most admire about Breedon Priory is the fact that you can keep costs down by opting just to access the facilities with a meal thrown in.
+A full day starts from £125 for seven hours, while a half day starts at £95 for four hours, with each including a welcome drink and a two-course lunch.

-There’s also the option to book a stay at Meynell Mews: an onsite row of self-catering townhouse-style cottages in a converted stable block that each sleep up to four.
-Either way, proprietress Charlotte will likely invite you to take a load off in the charmingly cluttered living room, bring you tea and biscuits, and make you feel so at home you find yourself donning slippers and putting your feet up on the sofa.
+There’s also the option to book a stay at Meynell Mews, an on-site row of self-catering townhouse-style cottages in a converted stable block, each of which sleeps up to four.
+Either way, proprietor Charlotte will likely invite you to take a load off in the charmingly cluttered living room, bring you tea and biscuits, and make you feel so at home you find yourself donning slippers and putting your feet up on the sofa.

 The boutique spa and boutique B&B combination is such a triumph that I can’t help but think we’ve been getting it wrong all these years.
 Hear ye, hear ye: the spa hotel is dead; long live the day spa!